 So far I am enjoying it!
 I am so glad that all the instructors actually want you to achieve and will do anything in their power to help you.
 Also, the other people in my cohort are all so supportive of each other!
 It’s helpful to be able to talk things out wit others who are trying to learn the same thing.

 That’s my recap of my month week in nursing school!
-I will be posting a part 2 recap for my second month in November!
+I will be posting a part 2 recap after I finish this quarter in December!